Concierge medicine: History

 Common services include 24/7 phone access, same-day appointments, short waiting times, preventative health and wellness services, and accompaniment when seeing specialists or in the emergency room.

 By 2000, there were a handful of concierge medicine providers in the United States.
 In 2005, there were about 500 physicians practicing using the model.
 By 2008, there were over 100,000 people contracting with about 300 physicians.
 By 2010, there were over 5,000 physicians in over 500 providers using the model.

 From 2012-2018, the Physicians Foundation has conducted a biennial survey of physicians and found that between 4.5-8.8% plan to switch to a concierge model each time.

 In 2012, there were 4,400 private physicians – a 25% increase from 2011.

+Concierge medicine outside of North America

+The concierge medicine model is still predominantly a North American phenomenon, however, in recent years concierge practices have been established in other countries, such as the United Kingdom, Australia, Canada and Mexico.

 Controversy

 The concept of concierge medicine has been accused of promoting a two-tiered health system that favors the wealthy, limits the number of physicians to care for those who cannot afford it, and burdens the middle and lower class with a higher cost of insurance.
 Detractors contend that while this approach is more lucrative for some physicians and makes care more convenient for their patients, it makes care less accessible for other patients who cannot afford (or choose not) to pay the required membership fees.

 In early 2008, it was reported that one health insurer was dropping from their provider networks some physicians who charge an annual fee.
 Another insurer also expressed opposition to annual fees.
 Other insurers do not oppose concierge medicine as long as patients are clearly informed that the fees will not be reimbursed by their health plan.

 In 2003 and 2005, several members of Congress introduced or cosponsored bills that would have prohibited physicians from charging retainer fees.
 No action was taken, and it appears that no similar bills have been introduced in more recent Congresses.
 In the Medicare Prescription Drug, Improvement, and Modernization Act of 2003, the Congress directed the GAO to study concierge care and its impact on Medicare patients.
 The GAO report, published in 2005, concluded that the "small number of concierge physicians makes it unlikely that the approach has contributed to widespread access problems".
 In its comments on that report, DHHS noted its agreement with GAO's findings and stated that it would continue to monitor the trend.
 No specific information is available on monitoring activities.